ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### Activity tracking events
 {: #fs-activity-tracking-events}

 You can use {{site.data.keyword.atracker_full}} to configure how to route auditing events.
 Auditing events are critical data for security operations and a key element for meeting compliance requirements.
 Such events are triggered when you create, modify, or delete a file share.
-Activity tracker events are also triggered when you establish and use file share replication.
+Activity tracking events are also triggered when you establish and use file share replication.
 For more information, see [Activity tracking events for IBM Cloud VPC](/docs/vpc?topic=vpc-at_events).

 ### Logging for the File share service
 {: #fs-event-logs}